Parthenon (Nashville)

 The Parthenon in Centennial Park, Nashville, Tennessee, United States, is a full-scale replica of the original Parthenon in Athens, Greece.
 It was designed by architect William Crawford Smith and built in 1897 as part of the Tennessee Centennial Exposition.

-Today, the Parthenon, which functions as an art museum, stands as the centerpiece of Centennial Park, a large public park just west of downtown Nashville.
+Today, the Parthenon, which functions as an art museum, stands as the centerpiece of Centennial Park, a public park just west of downtown Nashville.
 Alan LeQuire's 1990 re-creation of the Athena Parthenos statue in the naos (the east room of the main hall) is the focus of the Parthenon just as it was in ancient Greece.
 Since the building is complete and its decorations were polychromed (painted in colors) as close to the presumed original as possible, this replica of the original Parthenon in Athens serves as a monument to what is considered the pinnacle of classical architecture.
-The plaster replicas of the Parthenon Marbles found in the Treasury Room (the west room of the main hall) are direct casts of the o...Read more
+The plaster replicas of the Parthenon Marbles found in the Treasury Room (the west room of the main hall...Read more

 The Parthenon in Centennial Park, Nashville, Tennessee, United States, is a full-scale replica of the original Parthenon in Athens, Greece.
 It was designed by architect William Crawford Smith and built in 1897 as part of the Tennessee Centennial Exposition.